La Granja Restaurant is Coming to Lakeland, Florida Serving Homestyle Fresh Food for Lunch or Dinner

 Fantastic Dining for Everyone in the Family

 Despite inflation, La Granja proudly offers meals that are affordable and filling, offering a variety of platter dishes, including a main course and several sides.
 Some of the most popular additions include fried plantains, frijoles and arroz.
 Families can also order platters with food for four or more people.
-Choose from seafood, chicken, pork or steak and pair it with your choice of sides.
-Dishes are perfectly seasoned, honor traditional Latin American cuisine and are homemade for a comfortable, tasty experience for everyone.
+Choose from seafood, chicken, pork, steak, or fried calamari with seafood rice, and pair it with a choice of side dishes.
+Dishes are perfectly seasoned, honor traditional Latin American cuisine and are homestyle for a comfortable, tasty experience for everyone.

 Their famous chicken dishes are offered in whole, half and quarter sizes and come with rice or beans.
-Customers can also snag chicken wings with fries or their Boneless Breast Special beginning.
+Customers can also snag chicken wings with fries or their Boneless Breast Special.

-Their seafood specials include whole snapper, criollo fish and shrimp paired with sides like Fried Calamari and Seafood Rice.
+Their seafood specials include whole snapper, criollo fish and shrimp paired with sides like rice and beans, yuca, or tostones.

 Not feeling their staple chicken platters?
 La Granja also offers sandwiches and fajitas.
 Lunch or dinner guests will want to come back again and again for their homestyle and accessible meals.